 Leider, A., The A's and B's of Academic Scholarships.
 Alexandria, Virginia, Octameron, 2007.

-The College Board, Getting Financial Aid 2012 (College Board Guide to Getting Financial Aid).
-New York, The College Board, 6th edition, July, 2011.
+The College Board, Getting Financial Aid 2014 All-New Eight Edition (College Board Guide to Getting Financial Aid).
+New York, The College Board, 8th edition, July 2013.

 The National Association for College Admissions Counseling has also put together a very useful website, chock full of financial aid information, including: